Presenting your knowledge, experience or simply sharing useful information is neither an art nor magic.

 Tip #ii: Keep it short, simple and lively: Don’t write all you are going to say on the slides.
 Use it as a guide and you do the talking.

-At the end of the Usability testing presentation, I have included links for more information can be found, so advanced users can further their learning and the new users don’t get turned off.
+At the end of the Usability testing presentation, I have included links for more information that can be found, so advanced users can further their learning and the new users don’t get turned off.

 Tip #iv: Have fun and connect with your audience.
 For example, the below might be a situation that everyone must have encountered.